tonyofrancis/Fetch/README.md

 Introducing the FetchFileServer.
 The FetchFileServer is a lightweight TCP File Server that acts like an HTTP file server designed specifically to share files between Android devices.
-You can host file resources with the FetchFileServer on one device and have Fetch download Files from the server on another device.
-See sample app for more information.
+You can host file resources with the FetchFileServer on one device and have to Fetch download Files from the server on another device.
+See the sample app for more information.
 Wiki on FetchFileServer will be added in the coming days.

 Start using FetchFileServer by adding the gradle dependency to your application's build.gradle file.